madeofpendletonwool/AlarmClock/README.md

 ## ToDo

- - Start
- - Create Code that can set off Alarms using a time module
+ - [x] Create Code that can set off Alarms using a time module
- - Allow for saving of alarms after reboot
+ - [ ] Allow for saving of alarms after reboot
- - Dockerize (Probably?)
+ - [ ] Dockerize (Probably?)
- - Create alarm clock gui
+ - [ ] Create alarm clock gui
- - arm it.
+ - [ ] arm it.
 Need it to run on a raspberry pi
- - Voice function to tell actual time
+ - [ ] Voice function to tell actual time
- - Sound function - Allow you to choose music/sound to play
+ - [x] Sound function - Allow you to choose music/sound to play
- - import of music from a location of choice
+ - [ ] import of music from a location of choice

 ## Platform Availability